mreid1066/MechaCar_Statistical_Analysis/README.md

 As we suspected, Lot3 drove the total p-value down with their standalone p-value of .042.
 This suggests that the variance cannot be blamed on random chance and there is something that is causing a drastic difference between the PSI values at this plant and the values of the population's

+## Study Design: MechaCar vs Competition
+Our team would like to test the marketability of MechaCar versus it's competition by comparing units sold among cars similarly priced.
+To increase marketability, we would like to see if an increase fuel efficiency and a decrease maintenace cost would have an effect on units sold.
+The null hypothesis would be that the units sold would be comparable to the competitors' sales if the MechaCar was more fuel efficient and cost less to maintain over time.
+To test this hypothesis, we would need a large sampling of cars at a similar price point.
+We would then like to set up line regretions to see if there were any correlation between units sold, fuel efficiency and maintenance cost.
+We would do this to see if there would be any value persuing this further.
+If determined that changing these variables could increase marketability, we could then set up our t-test vs the entire population or select competitors using our most viable projects of hieghest fuel efficiency and lowest maintenance cost feesable.